 Unique to Ribét is the art department’s collaboration with area museums.
 Working with the museum’s staff, our faculty guides the students in developing works for a cohesive exhibit examining a specific theme.
-The department has worked with: The Museum of Tolerance, The Californian African American Museum, The Chinese American Museum and the National Center for the Preservation of Democracy – Japanese American Museum.
+The department has worked with: The Museum of Tolerance, The Californian African American Museum, The Chinese American Museum, and the National Center for the Preservation of Democracy – Japanese American Museum.

-The students also have an end of year show.
+The students also have an end-of-year show.
 Here they get to see their work professionally mounted and displayed and invite family and friends to view their accomplishments.

-ng, painting, color, design and visual conceptualization.
-This is a rigorous class in which independent thought, execution of idea and creativity are all required of the students.
-Honors Advanced Art is a comprehensive survey of contemporary art practice(s), history and theory.
-The class fully explores drawing, painting, color and design concepts with the majority of the projects focusing on painting and sculpture.
-Should they wish students may take their art to the collegiate level with AP Studio Art where the student will be required to complete 30 pieces of artwork leading to the creation of their AP Portfolio.
+The program begins with the introductory Art 1 class where students learn the fundamentals of drawing, drafting techniques and methods, and design principles using black and white compositions.
+Art 2 is an intermediate class that builds on the previous course expanding into color theory, media experimentation, and creative conceptualization.
+Advanced Art students further explore drawing, painting, color, design, and visual conceptualization.
+This is a rigorous class in which independent thought, execution of ideas, and creativity are all required of the students.
+Honors Advanced Art is a comprehensive survey of contemporary art practice(s), history, and theory.
+The class fully explores drawing, painting, color, and design concepts with the majority of the projects focusing on painting and sculpture.
+Should they wish, students may take their art to the collegiate level with AP Studio Art where the student will be required to complete 30 pieces of artwork leading to the creation of their AP Portfolio.